mozilla-b2g/marionette-js-runner/README.md

 })
 ```

-Clients can be configured to have custom profiles (lets say you want a custom app, change a setting, etc..)
+Clients can be configured to have custom profiles.
+For instance, let's say you want to test a packaged app with specialized settings...

 ```js
 marionette('my custom app', function() {